 Battelle for Kids is fortunate to work with educators across the country who are doing some pretty amazing things to move education forward for student success.
-Over the last 15 years, we’ve been innovating and helping educators nationally and internationally to adopt high-impact strategies and solutions for sustainable impact in their school systems.
+For more than 15 years, we’ve been innovating and helping educators nationally and internationally to adopt high-impact strategies and solutions for sustainable impact in their school systems.

 Our work has impacted more than 6 million students and more than 400,000 educators.

 Today, we are proud to collaborate with state departments of education, urban, suburban and rural school districts, and other education-focused organizations in more than 30 states to move education forward.

 Here you'll find some stories of success happening in school systems across the country.
 Explore more stories in our Learning Hub.

 Subscribe to our newsletter to have our latest stories, news, and event happenings delivered to your inbox.

 In 2010, a unique partnership of 23 mostly rural school districts, the Ohio Department of Education and Battelle for Kids joined together to pursue a shared vision of education improvement for children in some of Ohio’s most economically disadvantaged regions.
 Learn more about OhioTIF.

 FIP Your School® Ohio: Communications and Engagement Campaign

 In 2011, the Ohio Department of Education (ODE) partnered with Battelle for Kids (BFK) to launch a five-year, statewide blended learning experience designed to help educators advance the use of formative instructional practices through online learning modules, facilitation materials, and a regional support system.